 |Saturated Fat 8g||40%|

 |Dietary Fiber 14g||48%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This version of stuffed vegetables (yemista me ryzi, in Greek: γεμιστά με ρύζι, pronounced yeh-mee-STAH meh REE-zee) offers a great way to get her to eat healthy foods you might not otherwise touch.
+This version of stuffed vegetables (yemista me ryzi, in Greek: γεμιστά με ρύζι, pronounced yeh-mee-STAH meh REE-zee) offers a great way to try eating healthy foods you might not otherwise touch.
+This filling recipe makes a nice variation for dolmadaki as well.
 If there's any filling left over, freeze it and use it another time.
-Defrost for 3-4 hours.
-It's the same filling used for stuffed grape leaves with rice.
+Defrost for three to four hours.

 - 1 spring onion (finely chopped)

 - 1 bunch of fresh parsley (finely chopped)

 - 4 small eggplants

 - 4 peppers (green bell, Cubanelle, or Anaheim)